Tools for Analyzing MSD Risk Factors

-Access comprehensive ergonomic tools for in-depth analysis of the biomechanical risks associated with MSDs.
-Optimise prevention and improve working conditions thanks to precise and effective analyses.
+Access detailed ergonomic tools to thoroughly analyze the biomechanical risks associated with MSDs.
+Optimize prevention and improve working conditions through precise and effective analyses.

-The RULA grid is a method used to evaluate upper limb postures and highlight the risks associated with observed work cycles.
+The RULA method is used to assess the postures of the upper limbs.
+It highlights the risks associated with postures during the observed work cycle.
 The final RULA score ranges from 1 to 7.

-The REBA grid is a whole-body postural risk assessment method based on the same scoring principle as RULA.
-The final REBA score varies from 1 to 15.
+The REBA method is an evaluation tool for postural risk assessment of the entire body.
+It follows the same scoring principle as RULA.
+The final REBA score ranges from 1 to 15.

-The NIOSH equation is an evaluation method for manual material handling tasks.
-The recomanded weight limit can be calculated from the workstation parameters, with the lifting index indicating the level of risk.
+The NIOSH equation is an evaluation method for manual handling tasks.
+Based on the parameters related to the workstation, it is possible to calculate the maximum permissible load and the lifting index, which indicates the level of risk.

-The Borg scale is a quantitative tool that subjectively assesses the level of effort during physical work.
+The Borg scale is a quantitative tool that subjectively evaluates the level of effort during physical work.

-The OCRA Method in ergonomics assesses and minimizes risks associated with repetitive tasks by analyzing factors like posture, force, and task duration, aiming to prevent musculoskeletal disorders.
+The OCRA method assesses and minimizes the risks associated with repetitive tasks by analyzing factors such as posture, force, and task duration, with the aim of preventing musculoskeletal disorders.

-The EAWS method is an evaluation method that combines aspects of posture, load handling and repetition.
-This method is used for proper organization and work planning.
+The EAWS method is an evaluation tool that combines aspects of posture, load handling, and repetition.
+This method is used for the proper organization and planning of work.

 Nawo Live is your physical activity risk assessment tool for identifying risk factors for musculoskeletal disorders (MSDs).